-This year CAT 2019 is going to be held on 24th Nov 2019 by Indian Institute of Management (IIM), Kozhikode.
-So before starting your CAT preparation strategy, you should be aware of the syllabus for CAT 2019 so that you can start your preparation as soon as possible.
+IIM Indore will soon announce the CAT 2021 exam date.
+This year CAT 2020 was held on 29th Nov 2020 by Indian Institute of Management (IIM), Kozhikode.
+So before starting your CAT preparation strategy, you should be aware of the syllabus for CAT 2021 so that you can start your preparation as soon as possible.

 Since 2015, the syllabus for CAT entrance exam has gone under many changes.
 Every year, the CAT syllabus and pattern is updated by CAT experts with a little change in pattern and topics.

 The CAT syllabus has a total of 3 sections that are:

 Some of the sections are again divided into some sub-sections.
 After the subdivision, there are a total of 5 sections having different syllabus in CAT that are-

 1. The VIRC section is divided into verbal Ability and Reading Comprehension.

 2. The DILR section is divided into Data Interpretation and Logical Reasoning